What Insurance Designations Mean

 Charter Life Underwriter (CLU)

 This is the premier life insurance industry designation and encompasses expertise in life and health insurance, investments, taxation, employee benefits, estate planning, accounting, management, and economics.
-The CLU courses help individuals advance their career by providing in-depth knowledge on the insurance needs of individuals, business owners, and professional clients.
+The CLU courses help individuals advance their careers by providing in-depth knowledge on the insurance needs of individuals, business owners, and professional clients.

 How to Obtain: Numerous training programs offer courses to complete the CLU designation including AB Training Center, Advocis, The American College, Business Career College, and others.

-Other Life insurance certification designations include the Fellow, Life Management Institute (FLMI) designation which is awarded to individuals who pass a series of 10 national life insurance examinations on insurance, accounting, marketing, information systems, finance, law, management, and computers.
+Other life insurance certification designations include the Fellow, Life Management Institute (FLMI) designation which is awarded to individuals who pass a series of 10 national life insurance examinations on insurance, accounting, marketing, information systems, finance, law, management, and computers.
 This designation is available through the Life Office Management Association (LOMA).

 Also, the Life Underwriter Training Council Fellow (LUTCF) designation can be earned by completing six courses from the American College.
 This designation focuses on essential life insurance product knowledge with basic planning concepts so that the LUTCF is aided in boosting their sales production.